#1 Reason Not To Use Resume Examples From The Internet

 The above resume example certainly makes a decent attempt to position the candidate as a standout performer through his achievements.
 The big problem, however, is the resume’s profile, which immediately positions the candidate as a generic, me-too, unremarkable being.

-By the way, have you considered hiring a professional to upgrade your resume?
-Our resume writers can supply you with a brand new resume within 7-10 business days.
+By the way, have you considered hiring one of our resume writers to upgrade your resume?
+Our resume writing service can supply you with a brand new resume within 7-10 business days.

 Resume Example #2.

 Delia Martin is a General Manager whose resume describes her as “Experienced and self-motivated…”

 Now that you know what to look for, it’s likely that you realise that the criticisms which applied to the first resume example apply here, as well.

 There’s no such thing as an inexperienced and unmotivated General Manager, so pointing out that she is “experienced and self-motivated is simply an exercise in stating the obvious, while wasting space that could be used to sell Delia’s unique value).

 Also, it must be mentioned that this resume does an extremely poor job of communicating Delia’s achievements.
 It lists her duties (and it does so in a rather generic manner), rather than blowing the socks off employers with razor-sharp achievements.

 As a result, this resume pitches Delia at a lower level than a true General Manager; it diminishes her experience sells her short of her true potential.